AdobeDocs/experience-manager-desktop-app.en/help/using.md

 Before you start using the application, understand [How the app works](release-notes.md#how-app-works).
 Also, familiarize yourself with the following terms:

 * **[!UICONTROL Desktop Actions]**: From the Assets web interface, from within in a browser, you can explore the asset locations or check-out and open the asset for editing in your native desktop application.
-These actions are available from the web interface and use desktop app functionality. [!UICONTROL Desktop Actions] must first be enabled in **[!UICONTROL My Preferences]**.
+These actions are available from the web interface and use desktop app functionality.
 See [how to enable Desktop Actions](using.md#desktopactions-v2).

 * File status is **[!UICONTROL Cloud Only]**: Such assets are not downloaded on the local machine and are available on AEM server only.